hdigital/parlgov-web/README.md

 # ParlGov web · 🗳️

-A reimplementation of the Parliaments and governments database ([ParlGov](https://parlgov.org/)).
+A reimplementation of the Parliaments and Governments Database ([ParlGov](https://parlgov.org/)).
 The project is now in maintenance mode, receiving only security updates (see [post 2024-10-01](https://parlgov.org/2024/10/01/retiring-from-parlgov/)).